rhysstever/Eona/Settlements/Yhora (City).md

 # Yhora
 Yhora is a large city that is the capital of the [[Yhorian Empire]].
+It sits at the mount of [[Ezavriel#Sea of Yhor | Sea of Yhor]]

 ## Population
 > TODO: Description

 ## Government
-- Monarchy: the Yhora family

-> TODO: More in depth
+The Yhora family has maintained a monarchy for almost two millennia.
+They are

 ## Defense
-> TODO: Description
+- City completely surrounded by stone walls
+- Yhorian guard (city guard) has a decent presence throughout Yhora and other towns in the [[Yhorian Empire]]

 ## Commerce
-- center of trade of the [[Yhorian Empire]]
+- Center of trade of the [[Yhorian Empire]]
-- imports: lots of raw resources
+- Imports from nearby towns and other nation capitals
+- Economic rivals with [[Opirian Alliance]] despite importing from them
-- exports: crafted weapons, furniture, trained soldiers
+- Exports manufactured goods and trained soldiers to smaller settlements

 ## Organizations
 > TODO: Description